Free Citizenship Classes

 Offered In Toms River, NJ

-“Our program prepares applicants to handle the interview process and to be successful on the exam,” says Sr. Peggy Nulty, who has led citizenship programs in New Jersey since 1996.
-Currently 210 immigrants from many different countries, such as Colombia, the Ukraine, Mexico, India, Peru, Russia and Costa Rica, have become US citizens through this program.
+“Our program prepares applicants to handle the interview process and to be successful on the test,” said Sr. Margaret Nulty.
+She has led citizenship programs in New Jersey since 1996.